About 6 Wharf

 Before we applied for resource consents we put in additional buoys to gather data about tides, wave heights, currents, turbidity (clarity) of the water and underwater noise.

-The wave buoy (G), turbidity buoys (E & F) and weather station (H) remain in place and will continue to track conditions, such as water clarity in real-time to ensure our planned dredging is not impacting the existing ecology of Pania Reef.
-We’ll adapt dredging operations based on conditions at the time.
+The wave buoy (G), turbidity buoys (E & F) and weather station (H) remained in place and continued to track conditions, such as water clarity in real-time, and ensure our planned dredging was not impacting the existing ecology of Pania Reef.

 You can check out our live environmental monitoring dashboard here.